-- INCLUDE_CPLL_CAL:

-- Default Value => 2

-- setting 1 => Includes the CPLL Calibration block,

-- setting 0 => Excludes the CPLL Calibration block.

-- SIM CPLL CAL BYPASS:

-- Default Value => 0

-- setting 1 => Bypasses some of the counters in CPLL Calibration block ONLY in functional simulations.
+- INCLUDE CPLL CAL: - Default Value => 2: For CPLL configured IPs, the CPLL Calibration block will be enabled internally by default for GTHE4 and GTYE4. - setting 1 => Includes the CPLL Calibration block, - setting 0 => Excludes the CPLL Calibration block. - SIM CPLL CAL BYPASS: - Default Value => 1 - setting 0 => Continues to use the large counters in CPLL Calibration block and mimics the hardware behavior - setting 1 => Bypasses some of the counters in CPLL Calibration block through usage of synthesis translate on/off pragmas and improve functional simulation time.

-If you need to enable the CPLL Calibration block for GTYE4/GTHE4 UltraScale+ devices, then the value of '1' for the "INCLUDE CPLL CAL" has to be set during the IP core generation time.
+To enable the CPLL Calibration block for GTYE4/GTHE4 UltraScale+ devices, set the value of INCLUDE_CPLL_CAL to 1 while generating the IP through Tcl customization.
 This additional block could result in higher simulation times.
-This is the functionality of the CPLL calibration block as it needs to compare the frequency at which the CPLL Lock is achieved.
-If you need to bypass this larger count values in functional simulations, then you can set the "SIM_CPLL_CAL_BYPASS" parameter.
+This is because CPLL calibration block evaluates the frequency at which the CPLL lock is achieved.
+To bypass this block to reduce functional simulation time, set the SIM_CPLL_CAL_BYPASS user parameter to 1 during IP customization.